 Communities that depend on surface water from a specific watershed should be aware that wildfire has the potential to cause significant damage to soils, high rates of sedimentation and/or landslides that can degrade water quality for many years.
-In worst-case scenarios, the water supply may have to be abandoned (temporarily or permanently) or new water treatment infrastructure may need to be built, which can take several years and substantial funding.
+In worst- case scenarios, the water supply may have to be abandoned (temporarily or permanently) or new water treatment infrastructure may need to be built, which can take several years and substantial funding.

 When a community relies partially or completely on surface water, describe the location of the watershed and its vulnerability to wildfire.
-Describe the current water reservoir and/or drinking water supply capacity, its relevance and vulnerability, and provide any initial analysis of potential wildfire impacts.
+Describe the current water reservoir and/ or drinking water supply capacity, its relevance and vulnerability, and provide any initial analysis of potential wildfire impacts.

 Indigenous cultural heritage resources include archaeological sites, traditional use sites, historic buildings and artifacts, and heritage trails, or any other objects or places of "historical, cultural, or archaeological significance to British Columbia, a community, or an aboriginal people."
 Non-archaeological cultural heritage in BC is generally not protected by statute, but the use of and access to these resources is enshrined as a constitutionally protected Aboriginal right.
 Locally identified cultural heritage values that may be impacted by wildfire or suppression efforts can be included.
+Alternatively, a First Nation Community may provide the name of the department within their community that houses this information so responders can be informed in the event of a wildfire incident.

-Describe other resource values, such as BC Parks, Protected Areas, and timber harvesting land base and its contributions and impacts on short-, mid-, and long-term timber supply, if relevant.
+Describe other resource values, such as those that exist in BC Parks and protected areas, or other localized value of importance such as the timber harvesting land base and its contributions and impacts on short-, mid-, and long-term timber supply, if relevant.
 Provide updated information in the CWRP on hazardous values, such as large propane facilities, landfills, rail yards, storage facilities containing explosives, etc. Outline any mitigation measures.

-4. Wildfire Risk Assessment
+Section 8 Wildfire Risk Assessment